This article describes what to do if Firefox does not open when you click the Firefox icon.

 - The Firefox application is started using the administrator Windows account.
 The user that was used to log in to Windows at startup is still the active one.

 If you get another error message (e.g. "XML Parsing Error: undefined entity Location", "Secure Connection Failed … uses an invalid security certificate"), see Troubleshoot extensions, themes and hardware acceleration issues to solve common Firefox problems.

 If you click the Firefox icon but no Firefox window opens and no error message is shown, a simple first step is to restart your computer and then try again.
 If Firefox still does not start, see the following sections.

-Firefox will not start after updating
+Firefox will not start due to malware

 - If you use certain versions of ZoneAlarm or other Internet security software that includes a "Virtual Browsing" feature, it can prevent Firefox from starting.
 Check virtualization settings and clear the virtual cache, if your Internet security software includes this feature, or visit the software provider's support site for more help.